iam28th/SDE/README.md

 Itô's lemma allows us to find closed-form solution to some SDEs and exactly calculate some stochastic integrals.

 ### Monte Carlo simulation
 Monte Carlo simulation is a computational algorithm that relies on random sampling to obtain numerical result.
-Pseude-random numbers obtained from Numpy generator were used to simulate randomness
+Pseude-random numbers obtained from Numpy generator were used to simulate randomness.

 ## System requirements
 Most of the project (except population dynamics modelling) was implemented using laptop with the following resources: